-“Blessed be your discretion, and blessed be you, who have kept me this day from bloodguilt and from avenging myself with my own hand.”
-(I Samuel 25:33)
+“Blessed be your discretion, and blessed be you, who have kept me this day from bloodguilt and from working salvation with my own hand.”
+(1 Samuel 25:33)

 My mother Pamela lived by some incredible truths: serving others is the very best use of your time; invite strangers to dinner, they just might become your friends; in life there are givers and there are takers, always be a giver.